Grant County Court Records

 Small Claims

 Small claims cases in Grant County are assigned on the return date to the presiding intake court judge.
-Service of the summons can be accomplished by mail through the Clerk of Courts office for a fee of $2 per defendant plus postage.
-A demand for jury trial in small claims costs an additional $89, which includes the jury fee.
+The Clerk of Courts office can handle service of the summons by mail for $2 per defendant plus postage.
+If you want a jury trial in a small claims case, expect an additional $89 demand fee, which includes the jury cost.

 Searching Civil Records

-Civil case records are searchable through WCCA or by visiting the Clerk of Courts office.
-Copies of civil judgments and other filings can be requested in person or by mail for $1.25 per page, with certified copies costing an additional $5.00 per document.
+Search civil case records through WCCA or by visiting the Clerk of Courts office.
+Copies of civil judgments and other filings cost $1.25 per page, with certified copies running an additional $5.00 per document.
+Requests can be made in person or by mail.

 Grant County Family Court Records